corsairmarks/deassimilate_machines/mod/README.md

 Ever been disappointed at all the wasted robots when you conquer or integrate a Machine Intelligence?
 This mod is for you!
 Now you can de-assimilate the Machine Units into Robots once you have discovered the Positronic AI technology.

 Oh, and this mod removes the restriction on psionically assimilating cyborg pops.
-They have enough organic bits left to become psionic - epecially since the cybernetic species trait can be added to psionic species by default, cybernetic is compatible with brain slugs, and cybernetic is compatible with erudite.
+They have enough organic bits left to become psionic - especially since the cybernetic species trait can be added to psionic species by default, cybernetic is compatible with brain slugs, and cybernetic is compatible with erudite.

 # Changes